Eärendil and Elwing: Eärendil

-Eärendil (also "Eärendel") was the half-elven son of a Man, Tuor, and an Elf, Idril, daughter of Turgon, the King of the hidden Elvish city of Gondolin.
+Eärendil was the half-elven son of a Man, Tuor, and an Elf, Idril, daughter of Turgon, the King of the hidden Elvish city of Gondolin.
 He was raised in Gondolin; when he was seven years old, he escaped the sacking of Gondolin with his parents.
 Eärendil was almost killed by his mother's treacherous cousin Maeglin, who had betrayed Gondolin to Morgoth; he was saved when his father killed Maeglin.
 Eärendil and his parents lived afterwards in Arvernien by the mouth of Sirion.

 Eärendil became the leader of the people who lived there, and married Elwing, the half-elven daughter of Dior and the Sindar elf-maid Nimloth.
 Another alliance between Man and Elf, the hero Beren and his Elvish bride Lúthien, were Elwing's paternal grandparents.
 Eärendil and Elwing had two sons, Elrond and Elros.

 With the aid of Círdan the Shipwright, Eärendil built a ship, Vingilótë (Quenya for "foam-flower").
 He often sailed the seas west of Middle-earth, leaving his wife behind in Arvernien.
 At this time Elwing had in her possession the Silmaril that Beren had wrested from Morgoth.
 When Fëanor's sons, who wanted the Silmarils back, heard about this, they attacked Arvernien and killed most of the people living there.
 Elwing, rather than be captured, threw herself with the Silmaril into the sea.
 Next, according to The Silmarillion:

 Hearing of the tragedy that had befallen Arvernien, Eärendil then sought after the home of the godlike and immortal Valar, Valinor, aboard the Vingilot, and he and Elwing found their way there at last.
 Eärendil thus became the first of all mortals to set foot on Valinor.
 Eärendil then went before the Valar, and asked them for aid for Men and Elves in Middle-earth, to fight against Morgoth; the Valar accepted his plea.